Peter Reid (chess player)

 Peter Reid (26 November 1910 – 16 August 1939) was a Scottish chess player and mountain climber.

 Biography

-Peter Reid born in the family of solicitor), who later worked in Georgetown (British Guiana).
-He graduated from the University of Cambridge.
+Peter Reid was born in Orpington, Kent, the son of a solicitor who later worked in Georgetown, British Guiana.
+He was educated at Stowe before going on to study mathematics at St Catharine's College, Cambridge, where he obtained a half-blue for chess (playing two Varsity matches, scoring a win and a draw) and was secretary of the Cambridge University Chess Club.

 After graduation, he lived in Edinburgh.
-A year before his death, Peter Reid returned to London.
-He worked as an insurance agent in the company Standard Life Assurance Company.
-Preparing to get a profession actuary and passed the entrance exam at the Institute of Actuaries in London.
+A year before his death, Reid returned to London.
+He worked as an insurance agent for the Standard Life Assurance Company.
+Preparing to becoming an actuary, he passed the entrance exam at the Institute of Actuaries in London.

-While studying at Cambridge, Peter Reid was the secretary of the University Chess club.
-Later he was one of the strongest Scottish chess players in the 1930s.

-Peter Reid played for Scotland in the Chess Olympiad:
+Reid was one of the strongest Scottish chess players in the 1930s, playing for Scotland in the Chess Olympiad: